 Zulu kingdom is a traditional kingdom of the Zulu people in South Africa particularly in KwaZulu Natal region.
 Zulu kingdom has 8 official royal palaces used by the King, 6 Queens and his family.
 Most palaces are located at Nongoma with the exception of Ondini palace which is located at Ulundi.
 They include

 - Osuthu Royal Palace – official residence of the King Goodwill Zwelithini kaBhekuzulu of Zulu located at Nongoma.
-On the palace grounds is also the the huts uses by King Dinuzulu Zulu.
+On the palace grounds is also the the huts used by King Dinuzulu Zulu.

 - KwaDlamahlahla Royal Palace – Royal residence of the King, his second wife Queen Buhle Mathe Zulu and family.